 My Final Thoughts

 While I was disappointed with this camera when I first bought it, I think it’s finally found its place in my camera lineup.
-Once I stopped expecting it to be something it’s not, the Ricoh R1s became a wonderful camera to shoot with.
+Once I stopped expecting it to be something it was not, the Ricoh R1s became a wonderful camera to shoot with.

-Alongside the GR series, these inconspicuous cameras are very popular with the street photography crowd, and I can understand the appeal.
-Shooting street requires more of a journalistic approach, usually with a wider angle of view allowing for more details in the scene to tell a story.
+Like the GR series, these unobtrusive cameras are quite popular among street photographers, and I can understand the appeal.
+Documentary photography often requires a journalistic approach, typically with a wider angle of view that allows for more details in the scene to help tell the story.

-When I allow myself to let go of feeling like I need to tightly crop in for the perfect framing and just capture the bigger picture- the Ricoh R1s can deliver some excellent images, snapshots, and memories.
+When I let go of the need to get the perfect framing and instead focus on capturing the bigger picture, the Ricoh R1s consistently delivers excellent snapshots and memories.